StinglSa/scatter_plot/README.md

 **Wanted additional Features**

 * show third dimension like costs by Color brightness
-* save or show unit stats by klick on point in right panel
+* save or show unit stats by click on point in right panel
-*